Reduced quantum electrodynamics in curved space: Application to curved graphene layer

-Observe that $\sigma^{jk}$ a function of the ratio $z=\omega/\sqrt{M^2_ev_{F}^4}$.
 The conductivity for the case $M_e^2 > 0$ is depicted in Fig.~\ref{Conductivitynobroad}.
-A similar result was obtained in~\cite{KMP:2017} for zero temperature and mass gap but finite chemical potential in the local limit, suggesting a chemical potential interpretation of $\sqrt{M^2_e}$.
-In this way we can understand the first term as due to intraband transitions, and the remaining as the interband contribution.
-The latter is just the minimal graphene conductivity $\sigma_0 = e^2/4$ for $z>2\sqrt{M_e^2}$.
-The absence of interband transitions for $z<2\sqrt{M_e^2}$ is due to the kinematics of momentum conservation of chiral fermions as illustrated in Fig.~\ref{chemicalpotential}.
-Even though the validity of the local momentum representation translates to high-frequency regime, our result seems to work for all $z$ given the identification $\sqrt{M_e^2}=\mu$.
+In this way, we recover the results presented in Refs.~\cite{KM:2016,KMP:2017} for zero temperature and zero mass gap, but finite chemical potential in the local limit.
+Remarkably, such equations also show that $\sqrt{M^2_e v_{F}^4}$ cannot play the role of a mass gap in the expression for the optical conductivity.
+Rather, our results, combined with those obtained in Refs.~\cite{KM:2016,KMP:2017}, seem to suggest an effective chemical-potential interpretation for $\sqrt{M^2_e v_{F}^4}$, at least as far as the optical conductivity is concerned.
+At the moment we do not have more elements to argue in favor of the general validity of this interpretation.
+In any case, this allows us to understand the first term in Eq.~(\ref{conductivity}) as due to intraband transitions, and the remaining as the interband contribution.
+The latter is just the minimal graphene conductivity $\sigma_0 = e^2/4$ for $z>2$.
+The absence of interband transitions for $z<2$ is due to the kinematics of momentum conservation of chiral fermions as illustrated in Fig.~\ref{chemicalpotential}.
+Even though the validity of the local momentum representation translates to high-frequency regime, our result seems to work for all $z$ given the identification $\sqrt{M_e^2 v_{F}^4}=\mu$.

 If one wishes to include curvature effects of level broadening due to scattering of the fermion, then one should replace $i \epsilon$ by $\tau_{+}^{-1}(z)$ in the expression of the optical conductivity.
 One obtains